Rouslan/NTracer/doc/ntracer.rst

         that encloses all the primitives of the scene.
     :param vector aabb_max: The maximum extent of the axis-aligned bounding-box that encloses all the primitives of the scene.
-    :param KDNode data: The root node of a k-d tree.
+    :param data: The root node of a k-d tree.
+    :type data: :py:class:`KDNode`

     .. py:method:: add_light(light)